How to Install Door Hinges on Door Blanks

 - Utility knife

 If the door will swing inward, into the room, then the pin side of the hinge will be on the inside of the door.
 Place the top hinge 5 inches from the top of the door and the bottom hinge 10 inches from the bottom of the door.
 If the door frame is already mortised, follow that placement pattern for the door.

 Mark the Hinge Placement on the Door

-Spread out the old towel on the floor.
+Spread the old towel on the floor to cushion the door.
 Place the door on its side, with the handle side of the door facing the floor.
 Use the tape measure to mark the on-center placement points for the hinges.
 Lay a hinge down on the mark.
 The pin side should be on the side of the door swing.
 The hinge must step back from the edge of the door.
 To achieve this, let the hinge drape open so that one side of the hinge hangs down, with the other end of the hinge resting on the side of the door.
 Mark around the hinge with a pencil.